-- 7.3.1 Over recent years, the council has adopted an approach of seeking efficiencies and different ways of delivering services to produce savings.
-The savings achieved have been the result of considerable change and transformation.
-In October 2016 the council published an efficiency plan in order to fix a four-year financial settlement from the government and work continues within all directorates to produce the changes required to deliver the savings identified, before 2020/21.
-Executive directors and all service managers are directly involved in monitoring the work being completed and savings achieved are reported in the monthly budget monitoring reports and quarterly reports to Management Team.
-Where savings are achieved in advance of 2020/21 these are transferred to reserves to fund investment in major capital projects which will provide future revenue income. - 7.3.2 The council's shift towards digital services progressed well during 2020/21 with improved take up of My Account, use of online integrated forms and the online help function.
-The Revenues and Benefits customer portal 'MyRevenues' allows customers to self-serve via the council's website, accessing real time data about their council tax, business rates accounts and benefit claims.
-This has continued to be popular during 2020/2021 particularly with the impact of covid-19.
-Online Revenues and Benefits forms with direct integration into the back office systems are also available for customers to complete.
-These are key parts of the channel shift programme and provide the foundation for much of the work planned in this area over the remaining life of the Corporate Business Plan.
-The website is fully responsive and works well across a wide range of devices such as tablets and mobile phones.
-Feedback received on the change and how the change was managed was positive from both external customers and internal staff. - 7.3.3 The total number of MyRevenues users has increased by 65% during 2020/2021 to 13,313 users.
+- 7.3.1 The council's shift towards digital services progressed well during 2021/22 with improved take up of My Account, use of online integrated forms and the online help function.
+The Revenues and Benefits customer portal 'MyRevenues' allows customers to self-serve via the council's website, accessing real time data about their council tax, business rates accounts and benefit claims, and completing integrated forms. - 7.3.2 The website is fully responsive and works well across a wide range of devices. - 7.3.3 The total number of MyRevenues users has increased by a further 33% during 2021/2022 to 17,695 users, driven in part by the pandemic and the various support schemes made available online to individuals and businesses.
 High levels of take up demonstrate the ease of use and benefit that being able to access information and complete forms at a time convenient to the customer has enabled.
-Many Revenues and Benefit forms integrate directly with our back office system and further work in 2019/20 will be completed to integrate revenues and environmental health forms into the respective back office systems. - 7.3.4 The council continues to encourage take up of digital services by providing assisted self-service facilities supported by staff at the King's Court offices.

-- 7.3.5 The council's financial ledger underpinning its internal system of financial control was retendered in 2018/19 with implementation ongoing into 2019/20 and 2020/21.
+Many Revenues and Benefit forms integrate directly with our back office system, and use of these forms continues to increase. - 7.3.4 The council continues to encourage take up of digital services by providing self-service facilities at the King's Court offices. - 7.3.5 The council's financial ledger underpins its internal system of financial control and system development continued into 2021/22.
 This is supported by a framework of regular management information, financial regulations, administrative procedures, management supervision and a system of delegation and accountability.

-Development and maintenance of the ledger software is undertaken by the council's financial services team.
-In particular, the system includes: - · Comprehensive budgeting systems; - · Measurement of financial and other performance against targets; - Regular reviews of periodic and annual financial reports, which indicate financial performance against the forecasts and targets; - · Clearly defined capital expenditure guidelines; - 7.3.6 Financial management processes and procedures are set out in the council's financial regulations and include: - · Financial management processes and procedures - · Financial planning including budgeting and budget monitoring - · Risk management and control, including asset management and treasury management - Systems and procedures - External arrangements including council owned companies, service level agreements and partnerships - 7.3.7 The council seeks to provide the maximum benefit for its communities from every taxpayer pound that is spent.
-This is assisted by the procurement strategy and via our regeneration role through which we take responsibility for generating economic, environmental and social growth for our local communities. - 7.3.8 Contract Standing Orders encourage services to consider social value particularly in respect to contracts over the EU threshold.
-In larger contracts, the council includes social value issues such as 'use of local apprenticeships' and 'use of local sub-contractors' as award criteria.
-We will continue this practice and look for ways of increasing the social value obtained from our contracts. - 7.3.9 The council engages with the voluntary, community, social enterprise (VCSE) sector usually through the route of grants, other financial support and through the West Norfolk Wins lottery.
-We have relatively few contracts that would be suitable for VCSE providers but we will continue to look for opportunities for this sector and encourage local organisations and groups to compete when appropriate.
-Currently, the council's Information and Advice Services contract is held by two VCSEs, and these contracts will remain in place until 2022, and then may be subject to a new tender process. - 7.3.10 The procurement team use methods such as brief tender documentation, early identification of potential local suppliers, encouraging local businesses to sign up to online alerts for local contract opportunities and provision of briefings for SMEs on the procurement process.
+Development and maintenance of the ledger software is undertaken by the council's financial services team. - 7.3.6 Financial management processes and procedures are set out in the council's financial regulations. - 7.3.7 Contract Standing Orders encourage services to consider social value particularly in larger value contracts where social value issues such as 'use of local apprenticeships' and 'use of local sub-contractors' are used as award criteria. - 7.3.8 The council engages with the voluntary, community, social enterprise (VCSE) sector usually through the route of grants, other financial support and through the West Norfolk Wins lottery. - 7.3.9 The procurement team use methods such as brief tender documentation, early identification of potential local suppliers, encouraging local businesses to sign up to online alerts for local contract opportunities and provision of briefings for SMEs on the procurement process.